-Drogheda Grammar School has been providing first class education to local, national and international students for over 340 years.
+Drogheda Grammar School has been providing first class education to local, national and international students for almost 350 years.

 Drogheda Grammar School is owned by a company with charitable status called Drogheda Grammar School Ltd. This structure was set up in the early 1950s when a group of local people (mostly Quakers) saved the school from closure.
 Although the school is not a Quaker school, it is run under the Quaker principle of “every individual is of value and has something to contribute”.
 This philosophy is fundamental to the Mission Statement of the school.

 Drogheda Grammar School is located on 18 acres in a rural setting.
 There are currently 360 students at the school.The campus consists of a beautiful Regency house flanked by woodland, with modern classroom and dormitory buildings and extensive playing fields.

 The school has a compulsory Transition Year, during which students have the opportunity to try subjects not normally taught at secondary level and which may open them up to new career options.
 These subjects include horticulture, media studies, motor safety awareness, oral communication, electronics and anthropology.
 There are also many educational excursions with the annual trip to the outdoor activity centre in Gartan, Donegal, being one of the most popular.

 The school offers a comprehensive extracurricular activities programme which includes a chess club, cooking for fun, choir, car mechanics and a wide range of sports including hockey, soccer, and rugby.
 More information is available in our extra-curricular section of the website.